wizmariefa/csci305-ruby-lab/README.md

 23. Did you enjoy this lab?
 Which aspects did you like and/or dislike?
 24. Approximately how many hours did you spend on this lab?
 25. Do you think you would use Ruby again?
 For which type(s) of project(s)?

+# Grading
+With the exception of questions 10, 14, 15, 16, 19, and 20 questions 1-20 are automatically graded by passing the associated tests.
+This is all or nothing, either you passed the tests or not.
+The remaining questions will be graded based on your answers and may receive partial credit.
+Questions 21 - 25 will be awarded full credit as long as there is a sincere and appropriate answer.

+* Questions 1-20 -> 2 points each
+* Questions 21-25 -> 1 points each
+* Comments and Code Style -> 5 points

 # Submission